Miscellaneous protective masks until 1900 – and how they are intertwined.

 Meanwhile at the fire department

-New inventions were being introduced, habitually founded on one of the three ways of providing breathable air: through a hose that led to somewhere far away, from a reservoir carried by the brigadeer, or through a filter.
+New inventions were regularly introduced based on one of three methods for providing breathable air: through a hose connected to a remote air source, from a reservoir carried by the wearer, or via filtration.

-To the first type belong the inventions of Charles Deane and Gustave Paulin (see above).
-One example of the second type had an inflatable reservoir of rubber and was invented by A. LaCour, in use by American Brigades.
+The first category includes the inventions of Charles Deane and Gustave Paulin (mentioned above).
+An example of the second type was developed by A. LaCour—featuring an inflatable rubber reservoir—and was used by American brigades.

-Every now and then, and especially in time of epidemics, the question arose; if a mask can protect against dust, smoke and gases, why wouldn’t it protect against diseases as well?
-Then of course, you have to understand the mechanisms of contagion, or even know what a disease is.
-For all this time when masks and hoods with integrated protectors were already in use by miners, firemen, factory workers and disinfectors, doctors still held a pomander or a posy near their nose when they visited patients suffering from the plague.
-Even when Pasteur’s and other’s ideas about the disease-causing germs began to find recognition in the 1870s, this didn’t result in a widespread use of medical masks at first.
+Every now and then, especially during epidemics, the question arose: if a mask can protect against dust, smoke, and gases, why wouldn’t it also protect against diseases?
+Of course, to answer that, one first had to understand the mechanisms of contagion—or even grasp what a disease truly was.
+For a long time, while miners, firemen, factory workers, and disinfectors used masks and hoods with integrated protectors, doctors visiting patients suffering from the plague still carried pomanders or posies near their noses.
+Even when Pasteur’s and others’ ideas about disease-causing germs began gaining acceptance in the 1870s, widespread use of medical masks did not immediately follow.

 A few years before John Tyndall joined forces with Shaw, he had experimented with respirators with cotton-wool filters, ‘to intercept the floating matter of the air’.
 With this matter he not only meant dust and dirt, but also, since he was an early convert to Pasteur’s theory ‘the germs by which contagious disease is said to be propagated.’